delawaremathguy/ShoppingList/README.md

 I was very close to having what I wanted, just waiting to flesh out the cloud integration, but then WWDC2019 happened.
 I saw two things: CoreData and CloudKit working together (which I had really wanted a long time ago) and SwiftUI (that was a BIG WOW).

 I have since rebuilt that app with CoreData (it was easier than you think -- I had done it before), and I am now actively building the project in parallel in SwiftUI.
 But I ran into a few roadblocks (e.g., where's CollectionView, etc.) and kept finding myself with the same basic visual updating issues that have been discussed above.
-So I am glad I built Shopping List (again, I had a need since I was doing almost all of the shopping during the pandemic) and confronted these same issues.
+So I am glad I built Shopping List (again, I had a need since I was doing almost all of the shopping during the pandemic) and confronted these issues.

-So, I am waiting for WWDC2020 and Swift 2.0 that I can move forward and eventually take that app to the App Store.
+So, I am waiting for WWDC2020 and Swift 2.0 so that I can move forward and eventually take that other app to the App Store.

 Feel free to contact me about questions and comments.